kollcibe05-creator/WorkBase_DBMS/README.md

 A CLI is, simply put, an interactive script and prompts the user and performs operations based on user input.

-The project template has a sample CLI in `lib/cli.py` that looks like this:
+This project template has the CLI in `lib/cli.py` that looks like this:

 ```py
 # lib/cli.py